jasonpa/jasonpa.github.io/_pages/about.md

 |**2015** JimanTreatsWell Acupuncture starts services in New Westminster.
 |**2017** JimanTreatsWell is ranked top acupuncture in New Westminster by Tri-best.
 It is ranked one of the top 3 acupuncture in Coquitlam.
 |**2018** The founder establishes Ryu Clinic Inc. in Port Moody.
+|**2025** The unification of our two clinics under one practice at Momentum Therapeutics Coquitlam.

 # Meet the Business Owner
 [Jiman Ryu.
 Founder of Ryu Clinic Inc.](/about/teams)